 In addition to admiring the beautiful crystal, china, and Renoirs, I found the ornate ceiling in the breakfast room fascinating.

 The house was technologically advanced for its time.
-In addition to having running hot water, an indoor swimming pool and bowling alley, the home had an internal calling system (pictured below).
+In addition to having running hot water, an indoor swimming pool, and a bowling alley, the home had an internal calling system (pictured below).
 When it was being used, the little flags would go up to indicate where the "call" originated.

 The home also had early refrigeration.
 Here is one of the smaller refrigerators: